Komalsachdeva44/react-basics-bootcamp/notes/intro.md

  React is maintained by Meta (formerly Facebook). 🧠💻

-React js doesnot require npm if ur only learning the things You can use Cdn link also to run program or html page
-# 🌟 React Beginner Notes – Komal Sachdeva
+React js doesnot require npm if ur only learning the things You can use Cdn link also to run program or html page🌟 React Beginner Notes – Komal Sachdeva

-## ✅ 1.
+ ✅ 1.
 Is React a Library or Framework?
 - React is a **JavaScript library**, not a full framework.
 - It is used only for building **User Interfaces (UI)**.
 - React doesn't include routing, state management, or backend features — you can add those with other libraries.

 ---

-## ✅ 2.
+ ✅ 2.
 What is ReactDOM?
 - `ReactDOM` is a separate library that helps **render React components into the DOM**.
 - It tells React **where** to show components in your actual HTML page.